CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03b3-REST-Ex2.md

     (pythonenv) $
     ```

-8. Run the `dnac-get-devices.py` Python script with the `python dnac-get-devices.py` command:
+8. Run the `dnac-get-devices.py` Python script with the `python dnac-get-devices.py` command, for example:

     ```
     (pythonenv) $ python dnac-get-devices.py